txzDev/DiscordRPCTool/README.md

 # How to install

 - Go to "Releases"
 - Find the latest version and download the .zip file.
-(For source code, find the file(s) labled "source-code".)
+(For source code, find the file(s) labeled "source-code".)
 - Create a folder somewhere such as your desktop and extract the .zip file in the folder.
 - Run Discord RPC Tool.exe.
-- Follow the tutorial below if lost on setting up your config.
+- Follow the tutorial below if you are lost on setting up your config.
 - Done!
-You can now run the tool safly!
+You can now run the tool safely!

 # How to set up